digital-standard/ThreeDPoseUnityBarracuda/README.md

 # ThreeDPoseUnityBarracuda
 Unity sample of 3D pose estimation using Barracuda

-# Now in preparation

 ## Outline
-ThreeDPoseUnityBarracuda is a sample source which read the onnx by Barracuda and do threeD pose estimation on Unity. the accuracy got better than pre model.
+ThreeDPoseUnityBarracuda is a sample source which read the onnx by Barracuda and do threeD pose estimation on Unity. the accuracy got better than pre model. </br>
+*Be aware of that the target should be only one person.
+It does not work for multi target. </br></br>

-This sample let the avatar named as "Unity chan" behaves same as the man on real time by estimating the 3D positions on the movie.</br>
+This sample lets the avatar named as "Unity chan" behaves same as the man on real time by estimating the 3D positions on the movie.</br>

 ![preview_daring.gif](Assets/StreamingAssets/ScreenShots/preview_daring.gif)</br>
 ![preview_capture_v2.gif](Assets/StreamingAssets/ScreenShots/preview_capture_v2.gif)</br></br>